-Ms. Lopez delivers SNEAKERS and PEARLS at three Montgomery County High Schools.
-She is a bilingual education professional with over 20 years of professional experience motivating students in a multicultural environment.
+Debra Lopez, Senior Program Specialist, delivers SNEAKERS and PEARLS at three Montgomery County High Schools.
+She is a bilingual education professional with over twenty years of professional experience motivating students in a multicultural environment.
 Ms. Lopez is a passionate advocate who specializes in guiding teen mothers in positive parenting, healthy relationships, perinatal care, and prevention of a second pregnancy.
 In 2002, she received the Outstanding Community Partner Award from Centro Tepeyac, honoring her dedication to Latina women in crisis pregnancies.
 In 2011, she was honored by the Washington Mystics with the Inspirational Women Award for being a role model who “ignites the dreams and aspirations of young people.”
-Ms. Lopez holds a bachelor's degree in psychology and a master's degree in psychological services in education both from the University of Pennsylvania.
+Ms. Lopez holds a master's degree in psychological services in education from the University of Pennsylvania.
 She joined Crittenton Services in June 1993.

-Ms. Williams delivers SNEAKERS and PEARLS at high schools in Wards 5, 7, and 8.
-Before joining Crittenton, she delivered services to ensure that youth are successful academically, vocationally, and developmentally.
-She has developed and implemented programs for youth and young adults that have emphasized personal development, social and emotional learning, academic enhancement, and job and college readiness.
-Zakiya has served as a program facilitator for Project Beautify You Inc. in Baltimore City Schools and the COO of a new program called Unapologetically Smart and Beautiful.
-Ms. Williams holds a bachelor’s degree in social work from Morgan State University and a master’s degree in social work from the University of Maryland Baltimore.
+Zakiya Williams, Youth Development Program Coordinator, delivers SNEAKERS and PEARLS at high schools in Wards 5, 7, and 8.
+Before joining the team at Crittenton Services of Greater Washington, she delivered services to ensure that youth are successful academically, vocationally, and developmentally.
+Ms. Williams has developed and implemented programs for youth that have emphasized personal development, social and emotional learning, academic enhancement, and job and college readiness.
+Ms. Williams served as a program facilitator in Baltimore City Schools with the non-profit organization, Project Beautify You Inc. She is the Chief Operating Officer of a program called Unapologetically Smart and Beautiful (USB).
+After completing 30 hours of the Advancing Youth Development training she became a certified youth development practitioner.
+In addition, she is a certified mandated reporter for DCPS, and completed reproductive and sexual health training.
+Ms. Williams holds a bachelor’s degree in social work from Morgan State University School of Social Work and a master’s degree in social work with a concentration in Children and Families from the University of Maryland, School of Social Work.
 She joined Crittenton Services in September 2017.